UK rules chocolate milkshake VAT free but strawberry & banana liable

 Nesquik milkshake drink powder is available in three flavours: chocolate; strawberry and banana.
 The chocolate flavor is based on cocoa butter which is zero rated as a food under the EU VAT Directive rules, including within the UK VAT Act.
 The other two flavours are powdered drinks and are an ‘excepted item’ under the Directive which must be sold with 20% VAT.
 Other similar excepted items include: ice lollies, frozen yoghurt, sports drinks, crisps, pet food and most confectionary not wholly or partially covered in cocoa-based chocolate.

 Nestlé argued that all their drinks encouraged the consumption of milk.
 Under the UK VAT Act, milk beverages and preparations are zero rated.
 Secondly, that Nesquik is merely an addition to an existing zero-rated beverage, milk, as is not in itself a beverage to be judged separately for VAT rating.
-Curiously, Nestle did not attempt the fiscal neutrality argument and consumer perception test, which would have sort to show that similar goods should be taxed in the same way.
+Curiously, Nestle did not attempt the fiscal neutrality argument and consumer perception test, which would have argued that similar goods should be taxed in the same way.

 The ruling will add £0.60 tax to the average tub of £3 Nesquik 500g milkshake powder.
 The case may cost Nestle at least £4million.
 Today’s ruling upheld a First Tier Tribunal 2016 decision.